-- Organised 59 events and workshops across all LLEP programmes and projects - 2060 people attended our events - Exhibited or presented at 8 partner events - Featured 590 times in the media - Increased our Twitter followers by 10% to over 5,000 - Doubled our Instagram following to over 800. - Increased our LinkedIn visitor page views to 514 since creating the page in May 2018 - Over 42,150 new website users, up 34% from the previous year

-Our profile has been elevated substantially on a local, regional and national level particularly through media, social media and through key events such as the Leicester Business Festival and Innovation Week.
+- Organised 59 events and workshops across all LLEP programmes and projects - 2060 people attended our events - Exhibited or presented at 8 partner events - Featured 590 times in the media - Increased our Twitter followers by 10% to over 5,000. - Doubled our Instagram following to over 800. - Increased our LinkedIn visitor page views to 514 since creating the page in May 2018 - Over 42,150 new website users, up 34% from the previous year local, regional and national level particularly through media, social media and through key events such as the Leicester Business Festival and Innovation Week.